ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-articles-latest.md

 - **Featured Articles** Show or hide Featured Articles or only show Featured Articles.
 - **Order** Select an ordering mechanism:
-  - Recently Added First: order the articles using their creation date
+  - *Recently Added First* order the articles using their creation date
-  - Recently Modified First: order the articles using their modification date
+  - *Recently Modified First* order the articles using their modification date
-  - Recently Published First: order the articles using their publication date.
+  - *Recently Published First* order the articles using their publication date.
-  - Recently Touched First: order the articles using their modification or creation dates.
+  - *Recently Touched First* order the articles using their modification or creation dates.
-  - Random Articles: order is random.
+  - *Random Articles* order is random.
 - **Authors** Filter by author.
-- **Created by Author(s)** This item appears if *Authors: Created by* is selected.
+- **Created by Author(s)** This item appears if *Authors* is set to *Created by*.
 Multiple authors may be selected or typed.